 The history of the American colonies is thick with names from New England, including many places people can visit now: battle sites, graveyards, and homes of writers, thinkers, and heroes.
 In Plymouth, MA, you can see Plymouth Rock and tour a replica of the Mayflower.
 Boston’s Freedom Trail -- an urban walking trail -- touches churches & meeting houses where the American Revolution was ignited.
 Newport, RI, looks much like it did as a trading center in the 1700s.
 Every New England state has sites from the era before the United States came to be.

-The Freedom Trail is a 2.5-mile walking trail through Boston that leads to 16 historic sites where the American Revolution was fought or hatched in the colonies.
+This 2.5-mile walking trail through Boston, MA leads to 16 historic sites where the American Revolution was fought or hatched in the colonies.
 Kids are enthralled by the stories & the costumed guides.
 The Trail begins at Boston Common, a bright urban park, and a brick path guides walkers the entire way.
-Sites on the Trail include the Park Street Church, Granary Burying Ground, King's Chapel, Old Corner Book Store, Old State House, Faneuil Hall, Paul Revere House, The Old North Church, USS Constitution, and Bunker Hill Monument.
+Sites on the Trail include the Park Street Church, Granary Burying Ground, King's Chapel, Old Corner Book Store, The Old State House, Faneuil Hall, Paul Revere House, The Old North Church, USS Constitution, and Bunker Hill Monument.

-Museum of African American History - Charlestown: The African Meeting House and Abiel Smith School on Beacon Hill, located in the old heart of Boston's African American community, remain a showcase of black community life & history.
+The African Meeting House and Abiel Smith School on Beacon Hill, located in the old heart of Boston, MA's African American community, remain a showcase of black community life & history.
 Once a church, a school, and a meeting hall, the African Meeting House is open to the public.
 The Abiel Smith School, the nation's first public school for African American children, houses a first-class exhibit space and the museum store.

-Nantucket Whaling Museum – Nantucket: The workings of the early (1600-1800) whaling industry is on display at the Nantucket Whaling Museum on Broad Street.
-Nantucket became a part of the Bay Colony of Massachusetts in 1692 and very soon Nantucketers began to organize whaling expeditions in small boats to pursue the right whales that passed nearby on annual migrations.
+The workings of the early (1600-1800) whaling industry is on display at the Nantucket Whaling Museum on Broad Street.
+Nantucket, MA became a part of the Bay Colony of Massachusetts in 1692 and very soon Nantucketers began to organize whaling expeditions in small boats to pursue the right whales that passed nearby on annual migrations.
 Deep-sea whaling began around 1715.
 It built towns and sea captains’ fortune, and inspired classics like Melville's Moby Dick.
 Open seasonally.

-Salem Witch Museum – Salem: The Salem witch hunts and witch trials of 1692 lasted less than a year, but the terrifying phenomenon of group panic has a lasting hold on our imaginations.
+The Salem witch hunts and witch trials of 1692 lasted less than a year, but the terrifying phenomenon of group panic has a lasting hold on our imaginations.
 At the Salem Witch Museum, visitors are given a dramatic history lesson using stage sets with life-size figures, lighting and a narration.
-On the lighter side, Salem is fun to visit in October, when dozens of light-hearted, Halloween-themed entertainments.
+On the lighter side, Salem, MA is fun to visit in October, when dozens of light-hearted, Halloween-themed entertainments.

-Plimoth Patuxet – Plymouth: Plimoth Patuxet, a living history museum, describes the native Wampanoag and Colonial English peoples of 17th-century Plymouth.
+Plimoth Patuxet, a living history community & museum, describes the native Wampanoag and Colonial English peoples of 17th-century Plymouth, MA.
 Known in colonial times as Plimoth Plantation, its four major exhibits are the Wampanoag home site, the 1627 English Village, and the Crafts Center, and the Mayflower II, a reproduction of the original Mayflower.
 The Wampanoag home site explores the story of one 17th-century Native American and his culture.
 The 1627 English Village is a re-creation of the town built by English colonists.
 At the Crafts Center, artisans reproduce household and farm objects of the time.

-Adams National Historical Park - Quincy: Adams National Historical Park fascinates visitors with the story of four generations of the Adams family, from 1720 to 1927.
-The park has several sites: the birthplaces of presidents John Adams and John Quincy Adams; Peacefield, including the home to four generations of the Adams family; and the Stone Library, which contains more than 14,000 volumes.
+The park and national monument has several sites: the birthplaces of presidents John Adams and John Quincy Adams; Peacefield, including the home to four generations of the Adams family from 1720 to 1927 ; and the Stone Library, which contains more than 14,000 volumes.
 This family of accomplished Americans comes to life through these exhibits.